-Town of Carrboro Economic Sustainability Plan 2017 Nov-17 Provide a set of values, guiding principles, and action Grow the Town's pedestrian network and connectivity to businesses; provide access to public transit and use as a measurement to economic success; preserving and growing bikability as a means of attracting people and businesses; strengthen partnerships with education and economic development as a means of connecting talent development and community assets; support and grow its locally owned and operated business community Focused on recommendations of the Climate Action Plan (CAP) and the Parking Plan, especially wayfinding signs that help customers locate parking; support and implement goals of the Affordable Housing Plan Downtown Parking Plan Jul-17 Inat may be preventing residents from visiting downtown more frequently.
+Town of Carrboro Economic Sustainability Plan 2017 Nov-17 Provide a set of values, guiding principles, and action items for the continued development and economic well being of the Town - based around environment, people, and local economy Grow the Town's pedestrian network and connectivity to businesses; provide access to public transit and use as a measurement to economic success; preserving and growing bikability as a means of attracting people and businesses; strengthen partnerships with education and economic development as a means of connecting talent developement and community assets; support and grow its locally owned and operated business community Focused on recommendations of the Climate Action Plan (CAP) and the Parking Plan, especially wayfinding signs that help customers locate parking; support and implement goals of the Affordable Housing Plan Downtown Parking Plan Jul-17 The plan vision was decribed as process to examine the current and future states of parking in Carrboro, involving public outreach to identify potential barriers that may be preventing residents from visiting downtown more frequently.
 Measurable output first involving a full documentation of the existing parking conditions, supplemented by an online survey of residents to identify parking behaviors and perspectives relating to parking.
 Preliminary findings were presented to the public and feedback was obtained during the early stages of the project.
-After incorporation citizen feedback and more refined existing Based on model assumptions, the calculated parking surplus for downtown Carrboro on a typical weekday is 1,281 empty spaces for the existing conditions and an estimated future surplus of 908 empty spaces, within a range of +/- 140 throughout the day.
+After incorporating citizen feedback and more refined existing conditions data, business owners were contacted to discuss concerns and potential parking management strategies for the short-term and long-term growth of the Town.
+Based on model assumptions, the calculated parking surplus for downtown Carrboro on a typical weekday is 1,281 empty spaces for the existing conditions and an estimated future surplus of 908 empty spaces, within a range of +/- 140 throughout the day.
 The data collected does not support the need for the Town to provide additional parking spaces today.
 During the course of the next five (5) years, parking demand is expected to increase by 900 new parking spaces due to new development; these projects should provide a sufficient number of additional new spaces to mitigate this demand.
 The balance of spaces needed will reduce the existing surplus of more than 1,200 spaces to approximately 900 surplus spaces, which factors in an artificial maximum occupancy of 85% (leaving 15% of spaces empty).
 This quantitative analysis does not support the need for the Town to construct additional parking spaces in the next five (5) years.